System Locking

 Procedure: Using Package Locks

-1. On the Red Hat Enterprise Linux 7 systems, install the yum-plugin-versionlock package as root.
-On the Red Hat Enterprise Linux 8 systems, install the python3-dnf-plugin-versionlock package as root.
+1. On Red Hat Enterprise Linux 7 systems, install yum-plugin-versionlock, and on Red Hat Enterprise Linux 8 or 9 systems, install python3-dnf-plugin-versionlock as root.
 On Debian systems, the apt tool has the locking feature included.

 2. Navigate to the Software Packages Lock tab on the managed system to see a list of all available packages.